tuanma123/Voma_Notifications/README.md

 2. Sending out general notification messages.
 3. Recognizing people who have already paid their dues, and not spamming them.

+## Commands:
+### All Users:

+### Administrators:
+shutdown: Remotely shutdowns the entire server and serivce.

+nuke: Remotely shutsdown the entire server and service and deletes ALL of our records.

 ## Credit:
 Created by Tuan Ma and Tony Vo.